 The tuft + paw Really Great Cat Litter is a pellet litter made from soybean fiber.
 We find this litter to be very low tracking and very low dust.
 The pellets are thinner, lighter, and softer than most other pellet litters.
 This gives it a cat-friendly texture without sacrificing the low-tracking benefit of pellets.

-Really Great Cat Litter is unscented and its activated charcoal provides good odor control.
-It clumps quickly and dissolves in water, making it flushable and very easy to clean (it's also on our list of the best flushable litters).
+Really Great Cat Litter is unscented and its activated charcoal makes it one of the best litters for odor control, especially among natural litters.
+It clumps quickly and dissolves in water, making it flushable and very easy to clean.
 The bag’s built-in handle helps with pouring and carrying the litter.

 The main downside of Really Great Cat Litter is the price.
 At $29 for a 9.5lb bag, it is the most expensive litter on this list and may not be affordable for some cat parents.
 Households with multiple cats may want to opt for a cheaper alternative like pine pellet litter.